-If you struggle with feeling second best, pinpointing life-events that shaped this perception come easy.
+If you struggle with feeling second best, pinpointing life-events which have shaped this perception come easily.
 Maybe, you felt the least growing up in your family, or the last to be considered in social events.
-Perhaps you were always second choice in relationships, or passed-over for a job promotion–whatever the situation, coming in second (especially multiple experiences) can leave an impression on the heart that lasts a life time.
+Perhaps you were always second choice in relationships, or passed-over for a job promotion–whatever the situation, coming in second (especially multiple experiences) can leave impressions on the heart that lasts a life time.

 People deal with the effects of being bypassed (or discounted) differently.
 One person might be inclined to fold on an opportunity too soon because they don’t want to deal with losing to someone else.
-Another person might be inclined to aggressively pursue an opportunity in efforts to come in first place.
-Either way the motives are stemming from the same place; that nagging fear of not quite measuring up.
+Another person might aggressively pursue an opportunity in efforts to come in first place.
+Either way the motives are stemming from the same place: that nagging fear of not quite measuring up.

-What can be done for the dilemma of feeling second best?
-Firstly, it is good to be aware that the “emptiness” felt in this struggle is normal.
-However, trying to fill that space with the wrong kind of reassurance leads to an even greater void.
-This is why it is important to recognize that the deep sensation of emptiness is not a reflection on you or your value.
-It has nothing to do with the real you, only the perceived you in someone elses faulty perception.
-Which brings us to our second point, more often than not, it is not you, but something off in the heart of the favorer.
+It is important to be know that the “emptiness” felt in this struggle is normal.
+Trying to fill that space with the wrong kind of reassurance leads to an even greater void.
+Recognizing that the deep sensation of emptiness is not a reflection on you or your value helps to reorient.
+Someone’s favoritism of another person over you, has nothing to do with the real you, only the perceived you in their faulty perception.
+Which brings us to our second point, more often than not, it is not you, but something amiss in the heart of a favorer.

 A favorer is easy to recognize.
 They tend to favor superficial things or people for superficial reasons.
 You may have all the necessary qualifications and still be overlooked simply out of shallow preference.
-It is good to remember that the word superficial has the meaning of lacking depth.
-Therefore, not only is the recipient being favored for a reason that lacks substance, but the favorer themselves are lacking in depth of an important character, “But if you show favoritism, you sin…” (James 2:9).
+The word superficial has the meaning of lacking depth.
+Therefore, not only is the recipient being favored for a reason that lacks substance, but the favorer themselves are lacking in depth of character, “But if you show favoritism, you sin…” (James 2:9).
 Remember, someone else being favored over you never takes away your true value, but is generally an indication that the favorer needs a heart adjustment.
-We have all been here at some point “favoring.”
+We have all been here at some point “favoring”.
 Our “feeling second best” can serve as a reminder to resist the favoring of others for superficial reasons.

 Consider David the shepherd boy in the Bible.
 Even the prophet Samuel (a man of God) erroneously miscalculated his value, favoring the impressive.
 When God called Samuel to anoint His choice for a new king from among Jesse’s sons, David was not first, second, or third …but eighth choice in Samuel’s estimation.
 My goodness! talk about not measuring up!